ahyoung227/Food-Recommendation-System/README.md

 # Food Recommendation System

 This project was built for MSTU 5013 Theory and Programming of Interactive Media in 2020.
+The file structure was designed to meet the project's requirements.

 ## Background